NikkelM/Notion-Steam-API-Integration/README.md

 Notion integration for automatically updating database entries containing a `Steam App ID` with data from the Steam API.

+## Related projects

+You can find the Steam App ID's for any number of games using just their names with the [Steam App ID Finder](https://github.com/NikkelM/Steam-App-ID-Finder).
+Useful for games you own on other platforms, such as the Epic Games Launcher or GOG.

+Do you want to add games that are available on Game Pass to your Notion database?
+Use the [Game Pass API](https://github.com/NikkelM/Game-Pass-API) to get the data you need.

 ## Setup

 Run `npm install` to install the required dependencies first.